GLP-1 Foods & the 40 g Fiber Day(Part 3)

 πŸŽ™️ Expert Dialogue: “Why Am I Always Anxious After Lunch?”

-Dr. Lena (Neuroscientist): “Many people think their anxiety is emotional—but it’s often metabolic.
-A sugar spike and crash mimics anxiety.”
+Dr. Lena (Neuroscientist): “Many think their anxiety is emotional — often it’s metabolic.
+A sugar spike and crash can mimic anxiety.”

-Jamie (Nutritionist): “Exactly.
-I call it 'the blood sugar rollercoaster.'
-You eat pasta or a muffin at noon, feel great for an hour, then crash into fog or irritability.”
+Jamie (Nutritionist): “That’s the blood sugar rollercoaster: pasta or a muffin at noon → great for an hour → fog or irritability.”

-Jamie: “Let’s not forget fats—too little healthy fat, and you impair neurotransmitter function.
-The brain is 60% fat.”
+Jamie: “Too little healthy fat can impair neurotransmitter function.
+The brain is ~60% fat.”

 Dr. Lena: “Food is behavior.
-Every bite tells your brain how to feel, how to act, and how to recover.”
+Every bite tells your brain how to feel, act, and recover.”

 πŸ“‹ Self-Check: How Does Food Affect Your Mood?